StefanKuppelwieser/C-Sharp-Utility/README.md

 ## Getting Started

-You only have to integrate the C# project into your development environment.
+You only have to integrate the C# project into your development environment and must add it as reference .

 ## Built With